A Global Call to Action on Familial Hypercholesterolemia

 Gaps in Familial Hypercholesterolemia Identification and Care Still Exist

-We discovered that in the more than 20 years since its publication, only a few of these recommendations have been widely implemented on a country-by-country basis and an entire generation of impacted individuals with FH has been lost to premature heart disease.
+We discovered that in the more than 20 years since its publication, only a few of these recommendations have been widely implemented on a country-by-country basis.
+As a result, another generation was put at risk for premature heart disease, and even death, in the prime of life.

-The FH Foundation brought seven authors of the original WHO report together and commemorated the legacy of Roger Williams, MD at the FH Global Summit in 2018.
+The FH Foundation brought seven authors of the original WHO report together and commemorated their work and the legacy of Roger Williams, MD, who was posthumously-awarded FH Pioneer Award at the FH Global Summit in 2018.

-Throughout 2018, we partnered with World Heart Federation (WHF) to convene three additional meetings of the international FH Community from over 40 countries in Marina Del Rey, Dubai and Atlanta.
-Together, this group of impacted individuals, advocacy leaders, international associations, scientific experts, policymakers and the original WHO authors reexamined the recommendations and updated them to meet the needs of today’s FH population.
+We also invited the World Heart Federation and all our global partners to join us in this effort to update the recommendations.
+Throughout 2018, we partnered with the World Heart Federation (WHF) to convene three additional meetings of the international FH Community from over 40 countries in Marina Del Rey, Dubai and Atlanta.
+Together, this group of impacted individuals, advocacy leaders, international associations, scientific experts, policymakers and the original WHO authors reexamined the recommendations and updated 9 recommendations to meet the needs of today’s FH population.

-Reducing the Clinical and Public Health Burden of Familial Hypercholesterolemia: A Global Call to Action" was published in JAMA Cardiology in January 2020 and highlighted gaps in screening and guideline-based care for FH (subscription required).
+Reducing the Clinical and Public Health Burden of Familial Hypercholesterolemia: A Global Call to Action" was published in JAMA Cardiology in January 2020 and highlighted 9 recommendations to increase screening and the use of guideline-based care for FH (subscription required).

 A Global Call to Action: Summary

-A 4-page summary of the Global Call to Action is available now.
-Translations versions in multiple languages coming soon!
+A 4-page summary of the Global Call to Action on Familial Hypercholesterolemia is available now.

 The Legacy of Roger Williams, MD